- Latin Name- Cornus Amomum Hardy Zone- 3-9 Mature Height- 6-10ft Width 6-10ft Sun Or Shade- Full Sun

 The Silky Dogwood is a shrub that can grow from medium to large in height and width.
 The tree is known for its beautiful white flowers.
-The tree has great dark waxy green leaves, with a reddish to burgundy stem.
-It is great for all seasons, but really loves the late summer early fall season.
-It is great in groups as shade trees and really nice for landscaping borders.
+The tree has excellent dark waxy green leaves, with a reddish to a burgundy stem.
+It is excellent for all seasons but loves the late summer early fall season.
+It is excellent in groups as shade trees and excellent for landscaping borders.

-This shrub really like moisture, there fore you can find it used as hedges and massing.
-The tree can grow up to 8 feet or for those that enjoy shrubs, the shrubs can grow up to 5 feet depending on how planted.
-It can mature up to 10 feet and just as wide, with the proper soil and moisture.
-The Silky Dogwood loves the sun for the most part, but can withstand partial to full shade for 4 - 6 hours.
+This shrub likes moisture.
+Therefore you can find it used as hedges and massing.
+The tree can grow up to 8 feet or for those that enjoy shrubs, and the bushes can grow up to 5 feet depending on how planted.
+It can mature up to 10 feet and just as full, with the proper soil and moisture.
+The Silky Dogwood loves the sun for the most part but can withstand partial to full shade for 4 - 6 hours.
 You can find this shrub growing in abundance in zones 4 - 8, which includes its native Michigan and Illinois areas.

 The Silky Dogwood will be a welcomed addition to any backyard or front yard landscape.
 Its waxy green leaves will provide plenty of shade during those sunny, hot, spring and summer days.
-A good time to plant this shrub is in mid May.
-Its growth rate is standard and the average Silky Dogwood is really effective after 2 - 3 years of initial planting.
+An excellent time to plant this shrub is in mid-May.
+Its growth rate is standard, and the average Silky Dogwood is useful after 2 - 3 years of initial planting.